helidon-io/helidon/docs/se/openapi/openapi-ui.md

     `/myopenapi` to return either the OpenAPI document or the UI.

-- Separately, configure the entire web context path for the UI independently from the web context for OpenAPI.
+- Separately, configure the entire web context path for the UI independently of the web context for OpenAPI.

   Configuring the OpenAPI UI web context: